ajinkyadawange31045/Kuberenetes-core-concepts/README.md

 - POD is a smallest building block which we can deploy in K8S cluster
 - Containers will be wrapped under one unit called POD (Logical Grouping)

-**Note:** In Docker, container is a smalletst part that we can deploy where as in K8S POD is smallet part we can deploy **Note:** To get clarify on PODS, we need to understand Namespaces first in K8S
+**Note:** In Docker, container is a smalletst part that we can deploy where as in K8S POD is smallet part we can deploy	<br>
+**Note:** To get clarify on PODS, we need to understand Namespaces first in K8S

 _______________________________________________________________________________________________________________________________________________________